-The ketone bodies that we produce when on a ketogenic diet, when fasting, or when taking MCTs, are an alternate, brain- and body-friendly fuel derived from fatty acids (and some amino acids).
+The ketone bodies that we produce when on a ketogenic diet, when fasting, or when taking MCTs, are an alternate brain- and body-friendly fuel derived from fatty acids (and some amino acids).

 In a natural state (think of a caveman running around on the Savannah!), there’d be times when carbohydrate foods would be scarce.
-A restriction of carbohydrate results in reduced insulin levels, reduced lipogenesis (the creation of fats) and fat accumulation.
-When glycogen (your stored carb reserve) become insufficient to supply the glucose necessary for normal fat oxidation and for the supply of glucose to the CNS, an alternative fuel source is needed.
+A restriction of carbohydrate results in reduced insulin levels, reduced lipogenesis (the creation of fats), and fat accumulation.
+When glycogen (your stored carb reserve) becomes insufficient to supply the glucose necessary for normal fat oxidation and for the supply of glucose to the CNS, an alternative fuel source is needed.

 The CNS typically doesn’t use fat for fuel for two reasons:

 - The common dietary fats (consisting of long chain fatty acids) are usually bound to a protein called albumin and can’t cross the blood-brain barrier.

 - Use of fats in the brain demands more oxygen than using glucose, which can starve brain cells of oxygen!
 This results in oxidative damage and impaired fuel provision to those neurons (not good!).5

 But some dietary fats (such as short and medium chain triglycerides), and ketones, are able to cross the blood-brain barrier easily (as they are not bound to albumin), AND they do not promote the same raft of problems usually resulting from fat metabolism in the brain.5

 Why Would I Want to Include MCTs in my Diet?

 MCTs have some interesting properties that can make them a great addition to your diet: